radiantlogic-v8/documentation-new/documentation/configuration/data-sources/schemas.md

 You can extend the schema in three different ways.
 Each is summarized below and further described in its own section after.
 -	Uploading an LDIF file that contains the new object classes and attributes in Main Control Panel > Settings > Configuration > File Manager.
 This file should be named ldapschema_<2 digit number greater than the existing file names>.ldif.
 After restarting the RadiantOne service, the new schema information is loaded into the server.
--	Extending the Schema with Objects and Attributes Contained in .orx files.
+-	Extending the Schema with Objects and Attributes Contained in schema files.
 -	Creating new object classes and attributes in the Main Control Panel.

 ### Extending RadiantOne Schema with Objects and Attributes from an LDIF File